Resize Text: |

 *For late or lapsed PC renewal, the validity period of PC issued will be less than 24 months (for a two-year PC), to coincide with the expiry date on 31 December.

-2. Practitioners are reminded to submit an application online for PC renewal via Professional Registration System (PRS) at least 30 days before current PC expires.
-A late application fee of $50 would be imposed if application is received later than 30 days; and $100 after expiry of PC.
+2. Practitioners are reminded to submit an application online for PC renewal via the Professional Registration System (PRSat least 30 days before their current PC expires.
+A late application fee of $50 would be imposed if the application is received later than 30 days; and $100 if the application is submitted after expiry of PC.

 3. Practitioners may pay for the renewal fee by Credit/Debit Card.

-4. With effective from 15 January 2017, you are required to log in to PRS via Singpass only.
+4. With effect from 15 January 2017, practitioners are required to log in to PRS via Singpass only.

 5. Practitioners who are holding a valid work permit but not eligible for Singpass, please contact the Board's secretariat if you are unable to log in PRS.